spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - In the AWS console, navigate to the IAM service.
 Check for your user's membership in group *deployment-name-hubploy-deployers*
 - Add your user to the group if necessary

+Note: we should not have to add ourselves to the deployers group.
+This step will go away eventually...

 # Hubploy

 To clone and install hubploy: